 Business operation software

 Business operation software has gone beyond just managing the record keeping around the core operations, spilling over into the integration of online ordering for restaurants and food outlets.
-This is perhaps the singular tech disruption which levels the playing field most, adding that much-needed competition that elevates the entire food and restaurants industry.
-At the most brazen of levels, what this means is that you can add your grandma’s special recipe for whatever delicious dish you can make to an online ordering system established restaurants with a long history would be proud of.
+This is perhaps the singular tech disruption that levels the playing field most, adding that much-needed competition that elevates the entire food and restaurants industry.
+The role of a business operation software would typically be to streamline all operations into one interface with can be used company-wide.
+Those wanting to take it a step further might use software built with event-driven architecture (head to vantiq.com/what-is-event-driven-architecture/ or similar pages to learn more), due to which they would be able to react to real-time events happening in their business.
+This can include inventory management, customer readings, sensory readings, and more.
+At the most brazen of levels, what tech means for this industry is that you can add your grandma’s special recipe for whatever delicious dish you can make to an online ordering system established restaurants with a long history would be proud of.
 The end-consumer who receives the dish and loves it so much that they become a regular, repeat customer wouldn’t even know that you’re effectively running things from your home kitchen!